Wildlife Watch at The Ferry

 The Ferry and her slipways either side of the Kylerhea Narrows are a great place for wildlife spotting.

-Many grey seals can be seen daily fishing deep, narrow sound, particularly on a flood tide (coming in) which brings a plethora of mackerel amongst other fish for the picking.
+On a daily basis grey seals can be seen fishing in the deep, narrow sound, particularly on a flood tide (coming in) which brings a plethora of mackerel amongst other fish for the picking.
 They are curious animals and often come close to the slipways to get a good view of the goings on.
 It’s hard to determine sometimes who exactly is watching who!

 Dolphins are seen too with the occasional pod diving around the ferry to the delight of passengers and crew.

 Enormous basking sharks also take the route via the sound to sieve up the plentiful plankton – a sight that will really knock your socks off.

 Many different varieties of sea birds are common in and around the narrows.

 Among the frequent visitors are oyster catchers, on the rocks and shore, shags, cormorants, gulls of all sorts, shearwaters and many others.

 Eagles, buzzards and over the last few years ospreys have returned to the narrows.

 The king among them all, of course, has to be our resident sea eagles.

 The pair have fledged chicks in the locale for the last decade and recently raised youngsters.
 They take their parenting very seriously and can be seen daily around the narrows harrying gulls on the flood tide to release their hard won catches to take home to feed the hungry nest occupants!